reTHINK-project/dev-service-framework/docs/specs/messages/identity-management-messages.md

 #### Relying Party Login

-Message sent by the Identity Module function to Identity Management (IDP Proxy).
+Message sent by the Identity Module function to Identity Management (IDP Proxy) to trigger a Relying Party login.
+The GUI to support this login will be provided by the IDP Proxy, probably a windows downloaded from the IDP.

 ```
 "id" : "1"